KProskuryakov/take-thing/README.md

 # taking
-An app to choose things
+An app to choose things from a list.

+Using bootstrap 5.0.0 beta minified css and js bundles.